-Should you have any questions about using your new gas appliance, please write to us at this address:
+Should you have any questions about using your new gas appliance, please call or write to us at this address:

 Customer Assistance c/o Maytag Customer Service P.O.
-Box 2370 Cleveland, TN 37320-2370
+Box 2370 Cleveland, TN 37320-2370 1-800-688-1120

 Be sure to include the model and serial numbers of your appliance.
 For your convenience, we have provided space on the front cover to record this information.
+Please retain the proof of purchase (sales receipt) documents for warranty service.